 What were you most hoping to capture during your birth?

 Debbie: The parts that I was unable to see myself as I would be 'in the moment'.
-The very first minutes baby arrived and our reactions, which would have been missed if my partner took the pictures.
+The very first minutes after baby arrived and our reactions, which would have been missed if my partner took the pictures.

 Sarah: Everything!
 Photos tell a thousand stories and keep a million memories.